 Art therapy uses the creative process, creative expression, and the resulting artwork as a therapeutic and healing process.
 Art therapy can be done in an individual session, one-on-one with a therapist, or it can be done in a group setting.

-The goal of art therapy is to help people discover new personal insights and develop new coping skills through self-expression.
+Art therapy aims to help people discover new personal insights and develop new coping skills through self-expression.
 Art and creativity can assist individuals in exploring emotions, developing self-awareness, and managing stress.

 How Does Art Therapy Improve Mental Health?

-According to the American Art Therapy Association, art therapy is used to improve cognitive and sensorimotor functions, foster self-esteem and self-awareness, cultivate emotional resilience, promote insight, enhance social skills, reduce and resolve conflicts and distress, and advance societal and ecological change.
+The American Art Therapy Association states that the goal of art therapy is to enhance cognitive and sensorimotor functions, develop self-esteem and self-awareness, promote emotional resilience, foster insight, improve social skills, reduce conflicts and distress, and bring about societal and ecological change.

-One research study on art therapy and mental health states, “In recent years, many studies have shown that art therapy plays a significant role in alleviating depression symptoms and anxiety.
-Gussak (2007) performed an observational survey about populations in prisons in northern Florida and identified that art therapy significantly reduces depressive symptoms.
-Similarly, a randomized, controlled, and single-blind study about art therapy for depression with the elderly showed that painting as an adjuvant treatment for depression can reduce depressive and anxiety symptoms (Ciasca et al., 2018).
+According to a study on art therapy and mental health, there is a growing amount of research indicating that art therapy can be effective in alleviating depression and anxiety symptoms (Gussak, 2007; Ciasca et al., 2018).
+Gussak (2007) conducted an observational survey in northern Florida prisons and found that art therapy significantly reduced depressive symptoms.
+Similarly, a randomized, controlled, and single-blind study on art therapy for depression in elderly patients showed that painting as an adjuvant treatment for depression can reduce depressive and anxiety symptoms (Ciasca et al., 2018).

-In addition, art therapy is also widely used among students, and several studies (Runde, 2008; Zhenhai and Yunhua, 2011) have shown that art therapy also significantly reduces depressive symptoms in students.
-For example, Wang et al. (2011) conducted group painting therapy on 30 patients with depression for 3 months, and found that painting therapy could promote their social function recovery, improve their social adaptability and quality of life.”
+Furthermore, art therapy is widely used among students, and studies have shown that it can significantly reduce depressive symptoms (Runde, 2008; Zhenhai and Yunhua, 2011).
+Wang et al. (2011) conducted group painting therapy on 30 patients with depression for three months and found that it could promote social function recovery, improve social adaptability, and quality of life.

-The study concludes, “Based on the above findings, art therapy, as a non-verbal psychotherapy method, not only serves as an auxiliary tool for diagnosing diseases, which helps medical specialists obtain much information that is difficult to gain from conventional tests, judge the severity and progression of diseases, and understand patients’ psychological state from painting characteristics, but also is a useful therapeutic method, which helps patients open up and share their feelings, views, and experiences.
-Additionally, the implementation of art therapy is not limited by age, language, diseases or environment, and is easy to be accepted by patients.”
+The study concludes that art therapy not only serves as an additional tool for diagnosing diseases, but also as a useful therapeutic method for patients to share their feelings, views, and experiences (Gussak, 2007; Ciasca et al., 2018).
+The use of art therapy is not limited by age, language, artistic ability, environment, and is easy to be accepted by patients.